Finding your own slice of paradise on the Sunshine Coast is not an easy feat.

 Peppers is perfectly perched atop a hill overlooking Noosa’s stunning beaches.
 Whilst just a short walk from all the main attractions, you’ll feel like you’re worlds away in this little rainforest sanctuary.
 It’s the kind of place you want to invite your friends over to for dinner or an afternoon drink on the balcony – comfortable, stylish and homely, with everything you need for a family getaway or a romantic escape.

-There are two pools (which, depending on the time of year could resemble human soup), a sauna, free wi-fi and parking, a buggy that takes you to town if you can’t manage the six-minute walk, and a lovely restaurant, headed by a celebrity chef, with a superb view over the ocean – just make sure you book in and ask for a table by the window to enjoy it.
+There are two pools, a sauna, free wi-fi and parking, a buggy that takes you to town if you can’t manage the six-minute walk, and a lovely restaurant, headed by a celebrity chef, with a superb view over the ocean – just make sure you book in and ask for a table by the window to enjoy it.
 Rates vary depending on season and room.
 Starting at around $200 per night mid-week for a studio.

 Address: 33A Viewland Dr, Noosa Heads